City University of Hong Kong

 Notes for Elective Subject(s):

-- Besides Category A elective subjects, Mathematics extended modules (M1/M2) and Category C other language subject (at grade E or above) can also be used to meet the elective requirement.
-If students take both M1 and M2, the two modules are counted as one subject only.
+• Besides Category A elective subjects, Mathematics extended modules (M1/M2) and Category C other language subject (at grade E or above) can also be used to meet the elective requirement.
+If students take both M1 and M2, they are counted as one subject only.

 Notes:

-- Please refer to the entrance requirements webpage for details.
+• Please refer to the minimum entrance requirements webpage for details.

 Remarks: